Introduction

 Cultivation and Hilling

-Hilling allows the use of a shallow planting depth to speed plant emergence, while providing the soil depth necessary later in the season for proper tuber development and protection from sunlight and adverse temperatures.
+Hilling allows the use of a shallow planting depth to speed plant emergence, while providing the soil depth necessary later in the season for proper tuber development and protection from sunlight, adverse temperatures, and swings in moisture level.
 Begin hilling and cultivation operations after the plants begin to emerge and complete prior to the plants filling half of the row to minimize damage to foliage.
-Discs, rolling cultivators, hilling listers or implements with winged cultivator teeth may be used.
+Discs, rolling cultivators, hillers or implements with winged cultivator teeth may be used.
 For best results, hills should be flat and broad rather than narrow and peaked.
 Cultivation during hilling aids in mechanical weed control and soil-applied herbicides can be incorporated at this time.

 Sprout Inhibitors